-Soon after his arrival, he said to Sabra: "And who

-is this little black-eyed girl, sister?"
+Soon after his arrival, he said to Sabra: "And who is this little black eyed girl, sister?"
 Mrs. Hudson replied: "It is my daughter."
-"But I thought you buried your daughter?"
+"But, I thought you buried your daughter?"
 "Not this one;" at the same time drawing Sabra near her, and giving him a wink.
 They dropped the subject.
-Mrs. Hudson never liked to have any person allude to her adoption; she considered Sabra her own child, and wished every one else to do so.
+Mrs. Hudson never liked to have any person alude to her adoption; she considered Sabra her own child, and wished every one else to do so.

-Sabra had not heard any allusion made to her adoption, for a long time; she had nearly forgotten that dear mother, she loved so fondly, was indeed not her parent, and a feeling of sadness crept over her.
+Sabra had not heard any allusion made to her adoption, for a long time; she had nearly forgotten that dear mother, which she loved so fondly, was indeed not her parent, and a feeling of sadness crept over her.
 Her uncle was very talkative, and had a great deal to say to her.
-He told her, that among them, children as young as herself often became church members.
-He was a great singer, and went about the house and yard, singing as if very happy.
+He told her, that he was a Methodist, and he questioned her upon religious subjects; he told her, that among them, children as young as herself, often became church members.
+He was a great singer, and went about the house and yard. singing as if very happy.
 At evening, he sang and prayed in the family; his prayer was fervent and spiritual; the tears flowed freely from Sabra's eyes, notwithstanding her effort to restrain them.
-After she retired, she was overwhelmed in reverie; she thought of her loneliness, of the resolutions she had so often made to be a Christian.
-Thus she spent the most of the night thinking and weeping.
-Towards morning, she fell asleep; and dreamed of angels and of heaven, and of an innumerable company praising God.
-Early in the morning, she was awakened by her uncle, passing through the hall, singing this hymn;
+After she retired, she was overwhelmed in reverie: she thought of her loneliness, of the resolutions she had so often made to be a Christian.
+She had often heard of the Methodists, but there were none in that town; the nearest society was distant seven miles; she wished she could hear them preach.
+She believed that John Bunyan was one; she loved to read his Pilgrim's Progress and Shrubsole, she wondered if he was not a Methodist.
+Thus she spent the most of the night, thinking and weeping.
+Towards morning, she fell asleep; she dreamed of Angels and of Heaven, and of an innumerable company praising God.
+Early in the morning, she was awakened by her uncle, passing through the hall, singing this hymn:

-"A mighty love inspires my soul with sacred fires, And animate desires, my soul to renew; I love my blessed Jesus, on whom bright angels gaze, And symphony increases, above the etherial blue; And O give him glory! and O give him glory!
-For glory is his due."
+A mighty love inspires, my soul with sacred fires, And animate desires, my soul to renew; I love my blessed Jesus, on whom bright Angels gaze, And symphony increases, above the etherial blue; And Oh! give him glory; and Oh! give him glory, For glory is his due.

 The hall extended through the house, above and below, and he made it ring with melody.
-Devotion like this was unusual in this family; if performed at all, it must be with the utmost solemnity.
+Devotion, like this, was unusual in this family; if performed at all, it must be with the utmost solemnity.
 There was seldom time for family prayers, except upon the Sabbath, and then Fred and Samuel never remained.
-They did not attend church where their father and mother did: but attended the church that was the most popular; and besides, their minister, Mr. A., would take supper with the young people when they had a ball.
-Marina was fond of dancing, and she could influence the rest whenever she chose.
+They did not attend church, where their father and mother did; they attended the Unitarian church, occasionally.
+This was the most popular, and besides, their minister, Mr. A., would take supper with the young people when they had a ball.
+Marina was fond of dancing, and she could influence the rest when ever she chose.